yunseo-kim/yunseo-kim.github.io/_posts/en/2024-09-10-principle-of-relativity-and-lorentz-transformation.md

 holds.

-Also, to avoid contradiction with Maxwell's equations, the speed of light should be the same $c$ in both reference frames, which can be used to find $\gamma$.
+Also, to avoid contradiction with Maxwell's equations, the speed of light should be $c$ in both reference frames, which can be used to find $\gamma$.
 If the origins of the two reference frames were at the same place when $t=0$, then by this initial condition, $t^\prime = 0$.
 Now, let's consider a situation where there was a flash of light at the common origin of $S$ and $S^\prime$ when $t=t^\prime=0$, and observers in each reference frame measure the speed of this light.
 In this case, in reference frame $S$,

 $$ x = ct \label{eqn:ct_S}\tag{9}$$